haniffalab/webatlas-pipeline/README.md

 Run
 ---

-Create an yaml(todo: add path to the file once merged) file for your datasets.
+Create an [yaml file](https://github.com/haniffalab/sci-spatial-data/blob/nextflow/template.yaml) for your datasets.

 To convert h5ad to jsons: